kant/visual_tracker_simulator/README.md

 ## How to use
 First, generate some random scenes by running **generate_sequences.py**.
 Tell the program how many scenes to generate.\
 To render the generated scene, open Blender and press **N** on your keyboard to get the sidebar.
 Click the Visual Tracker Simulator button.\
 Choose your scene file either by opening file explorer or pasting the text file address into the field.
-Then press run to change your scene according to the file.
+Then press run to change your scene according to the file.\
+Masks are rendered using Eevee render engine.
+Currently, there is no button to do both at once.
+To render both, first render the scene by pressing render animation.
+Then go to *Masking* tab and connect the *Image* attribute in the *Blur* node of the chosen mask to *Image* in Viewer node.
+Make sure you render this scene in Eevee render engine.
+Press render animation.

 ## Version information